geekodour/mogoz/content/posts/20221101183415-network_programming.md

 #### Meta {#meta}

--   there is no such thing as a port being open or closed.
+-   There is no such thing as a port being open or closed.
 Ports aren't real.
 -   They are just a two byte label in a network packet that tell both the router and client what to do with it.